In-Studio Classes Videos Sword Dancing Workshops Teacher Bio Articles and History Bellydance Tips Sign Up

 Jana’s unique dance teaching style will allow you to achieve your own goals, whatever they may be, including:

 "I want to actually help people LEARN how to dance, to build a dance career if they want one, to take it as far as they want to go.
 My format for teaching is all about YOU and what you need to learn and grow.
 If you don't learn, I feel that I have failed.
-But I have hundreds of students every year who DO learn and go on to perform, and I can't wait until I get one or more who move way beyond me."
+But I have hundreds of students every year who DO learn and go on to perform, and I can't wait until I get one or more who move way beyond me.
+I also advocate the benefits of yoga for stretching, strengthening, gaining clarity and calmness and overall body health, and love sharing what I've learned with my students."

-Jana is available for private or small group instruction, workshops, troupe coaching, weekend intensives and private choreography and costume design.
+Jana is available for private or small group instruction in yoga or bellydance, workshops, troupe coaching, weekend intensives and private choreography and costume design.
 For those ready to put in the work and grow in every way, she’ll give a dancer the tools to move through it, step by step.

 Dance Background & Training